TheLinuxEnthusiast/tlc-trip-taxi-dwh/README.md

 <p>As mentioned above, set the bucket name as "local_bucket", which will be picked up by the dags during execution. </p>

+4. Add HOME_ variable to indicate DAG home directory

+<p>Location of the Home directory where dags are located.
+(Default: /home/workspace/airflow/dags)</p>

 <br>

 ### Documentation